Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents

 \subsection{In-domain Evaluation}

-As an intrinsic evaluation of the trajectory collection pipeline, we generate 100 test tasks using \model, disjoint from the train set.
-The SLM agents are tasked with executing the given tasks on live websites while an LLM-as-a-judge verifier (\S~\ref{sec:verifier}) evaluates the correctness of their actions at the trajectory level (Table~\ref{tab:in_domain}).
+As an intrinsic evaluation of the trajectory collection pipeline, we generate \num{100} test tasks using \model, disjoint from the train set.
+The SLM agents are tasked with executing the given tasks on live websites while an LLM-as-a-judge verifier (\S~\ref{sec:verifier}) evaluates the correctness of their actions at the trajectory level.
+Table~\ref{tab:in_domain} shows the results.
 We observe that the fine-tuned agents significantly outperform their pre-trained counterparts.
 Thus, using in-domain web trajectory data training helps, which is a valuable sanity check.
-It also surpasses GPT-4o, further underscoring our synthetic data's quality.